 In case the recipe sounds complicated, if you've ever made that strawberry-pretzel dessert with the cream cheese, you can make this too with no problem.

 Pretzel crust, check.
-(Just melt some chocolate in the microwave to spread on it.)
+(Just melt some chocolate in the microwave to spread on it, as we do for these Orange-Chocolate Bars.)

 Sweetened cream cheese layer (basically cheesecake), check.
 I just added peanut butter and vanilla to it.